Connect with us

 How can I build an affordable house in Kenya?

-The cheapest way to build a house in Kenya is to adopt simple house designs, with simple brick house designs featuring prominently in list of ways to build cheaply.
+The cheapest way to build a house in Kenya is to adopt simple house designs, with simple brick house designs featuring prominently in the list of ways to build cheaply.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.